Zillowe FoundationZillowe Documentation

 • uninstall: A package was uninstalled.

 • A unique, anonymous client ID: This is a randomly generated UUID that is not tied to any of your personal information.
+It allows us to distinguish between usage patterns from many users versus a single power user, which helps in prioritizing features.

 • Package Details: